Hypheme/harmonized.js/README.md

 Gratulations!
 You created your first `Store` with client storage and a HTTP backend, created an item, updated and deleted it.
 With this knowledge you can already build a simple app.

-### The Schema
+## The Schema

-The Schema takes two arguments: An object that holds the actual data structure definition and an optional lock flag.
-If the lock flag is set to `false`, you can add stuff to the schema after it's creation.
-If it is `true` no changes can be made.
-The lock flag is `true` by default.
-Keep in mind, that the Store can't be created when lock is still set to `false`.
+With the `Schema` you describe the data structure of your store.
+It is basically needed to inform the `Store` what data is available and what type the data has.
+In addition you will also define your primary key and relations to other stores here.

 The data structure object is loosely based on JSON schema.
 This way you can easily transform JSON schema to a harmonized schema and can share one schema for backend and frontend to have a single source of truth.
-In the schema you need to describe how your data is structured and what type the properties have.

 The most basic schema is one an empty model, it will look like this: